Siilwyn/css-declaration-sorter/readme.md

 Sorting multiple files by overwriting:
 `postcss *.css --use css-declaration-sorter --replace --no-map`

-Sorting all files in a directory with sass syntax (require npm package [postcss-scss](https://github.com/postcss/postcss-scss)) by overwriting (default order):
+Sorting all files in a directory with SCSS syntax using [postcss-scss](https://github.com/postcss/postcss-scss) by overwriting:
 `postcss ./src/**/*.scss --syntax postcss-scss --use css-declaration-sorter --replace --no-map`

-Sorting all files in the directory with sass syntax and special order by overwriting:
+Sorting all files in the directory with SCSS syntax and SMACSS order by overwriting, using `package.json` configuration:
-You need to add config file or use the package.json to add:
 ```json
 "postcss": {
   "syntax": "postcss-scss",